fbpx

 A lot of the time when you’re thinking about how to get paint off the ceiling, you can actually use paint itself to fix mistakes!
 If it’s a dark paint colour that got on the ceiling by mistake, you’re going to want to use a primer prior to paint in order to properly cover up the bold colour.
 It might be best to use a sponge applicator for the primer in order to get a light but even layer.

 You’re going to want to give the primer an hour or two to dry.
 Then you’ll want to go in with your ceiling paint in order to cover up any paint splotches.
-It’s ideal to use a small angled paint brush in order to effectively feather the paint out, especially if this mistake lays closely to the adjoining wall.
+It’s ideal to use a small angled paintbrush in order to effectively feather the paint out, especially if this mistake lies close to the adjoining wall.